dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/webassembly.md

 Use the [`integrity.ps1`](https://github.com/dotnet/AspNetCore.Docs/blob/master/aspnetcore/blazor/host-and-deploy/webassembly/_samples/integrity.ps1?raw=true) PowerShell script to validate a published and deployed Blazor app.
 The script is provided as a starting point when the app has integrity issues that the Blazor framework can't identify.
 Customization of the script might be required for your apps.

 The script checks the files in the `publish` folder and downloaded from the deployed app to detect issues in the different manifests that contain integrity hashes.
-These checks should detect the three most common problems:
+These checks should detect the most common problems:

 * You modified a file in the published output without realizing it.
-* The app wasn't correctly deployed to the deployment target or something changed within the deployment target's environment.
+* The app wasn't correctly deployed to the deployment target, or something changed within the deployment target's environment.
 * There are differences between the deployed app and the output from publishing the app.

 Invoke the script with the following command in a PowerShell command shell: